jakir-ruet/kubernetes-learning/README.md

 - Master Node

-  - **_kube-apiserver:_** It is entry-point to the Kubernetes cluster, which itself is a container.
+  - **_kube-apiserver (cluster gateway) (some request > apiserver > validates request > others process > pod):_** It is entry-point to the Kubernetes cluster, which itself is a container.
 This is the process that allows communication between different Kubernetes clients and the cluster.
 We can run several instances of kube-apiserver and balance traffic between those instances.
-It is designed to scale horizontally—that is, it scales by deploying more instances.
+It is designed to scale horizontally—that is, it scales by deploying more instances. it is working as gatekeeper for authentication.
-  - **_etcd:_** Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
-If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for the data.
+  - **_etcd (cluster brain):_** is a distributed key-value store that plays a critical role in the architecture of Kubernetes.
+Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for the data. application data is not stored in etcd.
-  - **_kube scheduler:_** Scheduler ensures proper pod placement on the worker nodes based on several factors such as the available resources and the current load on the cluster.
+  - **_kube scheduler (schedule new pod > apiserver > scheduler > where put pod > kubelet):_** Scheduler ensures proper pod placement on the worker nodes based on several factors such as the available resources and the current load on the cluster.
-  - **_kube controller manager:_** Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+  - **_kube controller manager (kcm > scheduler > kubelet > pod):_** Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process. its can detects cluster state changes.
 There are many different types of controllers some of them below;
     - **_Node controller:_** Responsible for noticing and responding when nodes go down.
     - **_Job controller:_** Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
     - **_EndpointSlice controller:_** Populates EndpointSlice objects (to provide a link between Services and Pods).